nrfconnect/sdk-nrf/doc/nrf/ug_thingy53_gs.rst

 #.
 Open nRF Connect for Desktop and launch the Programmer app.
 #.
 Prepare the hardware:

-   #.
+   a.
 Open the connector cover on the side of the Nordic Thingy:53.
    #.
 Use a JTAG cable to connect the Nordic Thingy:53 to the debug out port on a 10-pin external debug probe.

       .. figure:: images/thingy53_nrf5340_dk.svg